ClaraDaniela/ClaraDaniela/README.md

 - :student: I’m currently learning `C#` and and expanding my knowledge in `english`.
 - :nerd_face: Always `learning new things`.
-- :thinking: I’m currently open for a new `job opportunity`.
+- :thinking: I’m currently open for a new `job opportunity`
+- 🥰 In my free time I like to read, go running, or watch horror movies.
 <br>